Jonathan Freedland: Journalism

 Freedland began his Fleet Street career at the short-lived Sunday Correspondent.
 In 1990 he joined the BBC as a news reporter across radio and television, including for The World at One and Today on Radio 4.
 In 1992, he was awarded the Laurence Stern fellowship on The Washington Post, serving as a staff writer on national news.
 He was Washington Correspondent for The Guardian from 1993 until 1997, when he returned to London as an editorial writer and columnist.

 Between 2002 and 2004, Freedland was an occasional columnist for the Daily Mirror and from 2005 to 2007 he wrote a weekly column for the London Evening Standard.
 He wrote a monthly column for The Jewish Chronicle, until ceasing in September 2024 following its publication of news reports said to have been fabricated.
-He has also been published in The New York Times, The New York Review of Books, Newsweek and The New Republic.

 Freedland was named "Columnist of the Year" in the 2002 What the Papers Say awards and in 2008 was awarded the David Watt Prize for Journalism, in recognition of his essay "Bush's Amazing Achievement", published in The New York Review of Books.
 Nominated on seven occasions, Freedland was awarded a special Orwell Prize in May 2014 for his journalism.
 In 2016, he won the "Commentariat of the Year" prize at the Comment Awards.

 Freedland was executive editor of the opinion section of The Guardian from May 2014 till early 2016 and continues to write a Saturday column for it.

 In November 2019, Freedland apologised for making a "very bad error" in falsely reporting that a shortlisted Labour prospective parliamentary candidate had been fined for making antisemitic remarks on Facebook.
 He attributed the mistaken identification by confusing two lawyers with the same name to a "previously reliable Labour source" whose information he had "passed on too hastily".